martinsbruveris/martinsbruveris.github.io/_posts/2024-09-26-comparing-classifiers.md

 Another way of looking at the difference between joint and independent sampling is to consider the minimal detectable change in classifier accuracy.
 We fix the dataset size at $$n=1,000$$ and consider a baseline classifier with accuracy of 60%, 70%, 80% and 90% respectively.
-We ask the following question: How accuracte does a second classifier have to be, for us to determine with 95% significance that it is better than the baseline classifier.
+We ask the following question: How accurate does a second classifier have to be, for us to determine with 95% significance that it is better than the baseline classifier?

 ![Minimal detectable change by base accuracy]({{
 '/assets/images/2024/09/minimal_detectable_change.png' | relative_url }})